 Board Policy DEC (Legal) at https://tinyurl.com/y84xuqle

 .
 Go to the Document Library Home and open the Administrative Regulations folder, then select D - Personnel.

-- Employees who are seeking to go out on FML are required to submit a WH-380 FMLA certification form to Human Resources within 15 working days of your first day out.
+- Employees who are seeking to go out on FML are required to submit a WH-380 FMLA certification form to Human Talent within 15 working days of your first day out.
 Failure to provide a complete and sufficient medical certification within 15 working days may result in a delay or denial of your FMLA request.